R3MODAS/chai-backend/README.md

 - Stack Trace Handling: It checks if a stack trace is provided.
 If provided, it uses it; otherwise, it captures the stack trace using `Error.captureStackTrace`.

 - The `constructor` is used to set up the initial state of your `ApiErrorHandler` instances, and `super()` is used to invoke the constructor of the parent class `Error`, ensuring that the base error functionality is properly initialized.

+## User and video model with hooks and JWT
+MongoDB uses BSON format (Binary JSON) to store data (document) in the collection